Gravitational collapse in the vicinity of the extremal black hole critical point

 \ssec{Extending to spinning black holes} We now briefly discuss how the picture found here for charged black holes might be extended to spinning black holes.
-Beginning with the work of Ref.~\cite{Bardeen:1971eba}, there have been several studies constructing stationary, axisymmetric solutions of uniformly rotating dust~\cite{Neugebauer:1995pm} or a fluid with pressure~\cite{Ansorg:2002vh,Fischer:2005uy}, demonstrating families of solutions where the matter velocity becomes ultrarelativistic, while the total angular momentum approaches extremality $J\rightarrow M^2$ and the spacetime approaches the exterior of extremal Kerr.
+Beginning with the work of Ref.~\cite{Bardeen:1971eba}, there have been several studies constructing stationary, axisymmetric solutions of uniformly rotating dust~\cite{Neugebauer:1995pm}, fluid with pressure~\cite{Ansorg:2002vh,Fischer:2005uy}, or Vlasov matter~\cite{Ames:2016coj,Ames:2018xqt} demonstrating families of solutions where the matter velocity becomes ultrarelativistic, while the total angular momentum approaches extremality $J\rightarrow M^2$ from above, and the spacetime approaches the exterior of extremal Kerr.
 In this limit, the matter distribution becomes a thin ring concentrated near the equatorial plane.
 However, the stability or instability of these solutions has not been explored.
 Timelike, circular geodesics in the equator of Kerr are unstable for radii approaching the photon ring, suggesting that the ring solutions will be similarly unstable approaching the critical point.
 For a circular, equatorial null geodesic in Kerr, approaching extremality, the Lyapunov exponent is given by \beq \lambda /\omega_0 \approx (2M\kappa) \approx 2^{1/2}(1-J/M^2)^{1/2} \eeq where we have normalized by the orbital frequency of the null geodesic (e.g., Ref.~\cite{Pretorius:2007jn}).
-Thus, we can conjecture that these ring solutions would be subject to an instability where small perturbations would cause them to collapse to a Kerr black hole, or disperse, but that the associated instability timescale would become longer and longer as $J\rightarrow M^2$ with the above scaling.
+Thus, we can conjecture that these ring solutions would be subject to an instability where small perturbations would cause them to disperse, or perhaps partially collapse to a Kerr black hole, but that the associated instability timescale would become longer and longer as $J\rightarrow M^2$ with the above scaling.